hirokoymj/react-basic-tutorial/13-memo1/README.md

 const cachedValue = useMemo(calculateValue, dependencies);
 ```

-- Performance optimization
+- Performance optimization.
 - preventing unnecessary re-renders.
-- useCallback memoizes a function,
+- useCallback memoizes a function.
-- useMemo memoizes a value
+- useMemo memoizes a value.

 **Key Differences:**

-- useCallback memoizes the function itself, while useMemo memoizes the value returned by a function.
-- useCallback is typically used when passing functions as props to child components to prevent re-renders.
+- useCallback is typically used when passing functions as props to **child components** to prevent re-renders.
-- useMemo is typically used when you have **expensive calculations** that you want to avoid recomputing unnecessarily.
+- useMemo is typically used when you have **expensive calculations** that you want to avoid **recomputing** unnecessarily.

 **Troubleshoot**